The Duchess of Sussex has quickly risen to become one of the world's most-watched women.

 When all else fails, you go to the Queen to sort the drama out.

-That's exactly what Duchess Catherine did on Thursday, driving herself to Buckingham palace in a Range Rover to have a secret meeting with the Queen.
+That's exactly what Duchess Catherine did, driving herself to Buckingham palace in a Range Rover to have a secret meeting with the Queen.

 Was she there to discuss these ongoing feud rumours?
 We'll have to wait to find out.